Tax & Lottery Credit Information

 Please make sure that your check is properly endorsed before it is given to the City.
 Checks made payable jointly or singly to the City cannot be deposited in your personal bank account and will not be endorsed back to the taxpayer.

-My escrow check is for more that my taxes.
+My escrow check is for more than my taxes.
 What happens?

 No immediate refunds will be issued.
 A refund check will be issued for the difference within two to three weeks.
 Refunds are made to the owner of record.
 You may also arrange for your escrow agent to reissue a check for the correct amount.